PyLadiesBerlin/resources/workshops/0_installation_party/README.md

 git push
 ```
 - Confirm that your changes are visible on GitHub *(on your fork)*
-- Celebrate - you are not finished with the set up! 🎉
+- Celebrate - you are now finished with the set up! 🎉

 ## Further reading and resources